Kuumba: Creativity

 Holly Bryant(the wedding planner), had royalty in mind when she had these invitations created.
 Guests received a box appropriately marked Umoja (unity of family and community).
 This held a scroll that was the invitation.
 It was so beautiful and you knew this wedding was going to be special.

-(reception site), made room for this couples creativity.
+The Palace (reception site), made room for this couples creativity.
 In the lounge where the cocktail hour was held, the shelves filled with African statues and photos of African American leaders, highlighted with candles.
 Beautiful candle sticks stood at attention on the coffee tables.

 The reception room was illuminated with purple lights that accessorized the tables that were filled with greenery.